-What is a Management System
+What Is a Management System

 The idea of a safety management system (SMS) is something those of us in the aviation risk management industry use as if an SMS were one solid “thing.”
-But a safety management system is actually made up of multiple ideas, packages into a single, functioning effort for better aviation safety.
+But a safety management system is actually made up of multiple ideas, packaged into a single, functioning effort for better aviation safety.

 These different ideas are found in its name:

 - Management; and

 Why is it important for you to understand these parts?
 Because understanding them allows you to define the scope of your SMS.
 The scope of your SMS may not be the scope of another organization’s SMS.
 Defining the scope of your SMS means answering questions like:

 - What do you consider as falling under “Safety”? (does this include cybersecurity, physical security, etc.?)

 - What does it look like to have Management over a system?

 We will explore these questions in this article by breaking down safety management systems parts.